The focus of the Society’s commissioning is acquiring books in our main Lyell Collection and GSW ebook series, primarily:

 - A brief summary of the aims and scope of the book

 - The approximate number of manuscript pages and diagrams

-We would strongly recommend that you contact the Society before committing time and resources to writing your volume.
+We would strongly recommend that you contact the Commissioning Editor before committing time and resources to writing your volume.

 If the review process identifies any weaknesses in your proposal, you will be given the opportunity to comment before the proposal is circulated to the BEC.
 Sometimes a revised proposal is requested.

 Any enquiries about book proposals should be made to the Commissioning Editor, Angharad Hills: email@example.com; +44 1225 476402 (direct).